MikeyPPPPPPPP/The-Vault/README.md

 This is a PGP encryption suite with a built in password and file manager made in Python with Tkinter

-Default password:
-Sixteen byte keySixteen byte key
+Default password: Sixteen byte keySixteen byte key

-## I am currently rewriting the code, this code is not secure against memory forensics which is unexceptable for me.
-# updates
- * I will be switching to 256 bit AES in GCM
- * I will also make the program handle sensitive info securly in memory

 # Why?